Staten Island Arts currently administers two types of arts education grants.

 Can I apply for a SU-CASA Residency and other Staten Island Arts grants at the same time?

 Yes.
 Artists applying for Staten Island Arts grants can also apply for a SU-CASA residency, providing that they can complete the distinct project requirements for each program.
 If applying for a SU-CASA residency and other Staten Island Arts grants, applicants will need to share a brief plan on how they intend to meet requirements for both SU-CASA and the project grant they’re applying for.
-Staten Island Arts grants include but are not limited to: DCLA Premier Grants, DCLA Art Fund Grants Fund, NYSCA Encore Grants, NYSCA Future Culture Creative Placemaking Grant, and NYSCA Arts Bring the Change (ABC) Regrants.
+Staten Island Arts grants include but are not limited to: DCLA Premier Grants, DCLA Art Fund Grants Fund, NYSCA Encore Grants, and NYSCA Arts Bring the Change (ABC) Regrants.
 SU-CASA funds cannot be used to support project proposals in any of these categories.

 What is the difference between a SU-CASA Residency and a Staten Island Arts fall project grant?